ELEC ENG 7078A - Masters Project (Electrical) Part A

 The School of Electrical and Electronic Engineering’s policy on Homework Submissions (https://www.eleceng.adelaide.edu.au/policies/homework-assignment-policy.pdf) will apply to the Proposal Seminar and Project Exhibition.
 Under this policy, students missing an assessment deadline will receive a 0 mark for that component, unless the student provides documentary evidence of an unavoidable reason for the delay (e.g. a medical certificate) which is approved by the Head of School.
 If the delay is approved, the student will be assigned a mark for the component according to the School’s policy on Supplementary Exercises for Continuous Assessment Components (https://www.eleceng.adelaide.edu.au/policies/continuous-assessment-exercises.pdf).

-The Research Proposal and Master Thesis will be subject to the School’s policy on Assignment Submissions (https://www.eleceng.adelaide.edu.au/policies/homework-assignment-policy.pdf).
+The Thesis and drafts will be subject to the School’s policy on Assignment Submissions (https://www.eleceng.adelaide.edu.au/policies/homework-assignment-policy.pdf).
 The marks for reports submitted after the deadline will be reduced by 20% of the final report mark per day (24 hours) or part thereof.
-Exceptions may be made, with approval of Head of School, if a medical certificate or other documentary evidence of impairment is provided covering a significant period of the project.
+Exceptions may be made, with approval of the Course Coordinator, if an application for an extension is made (http://www.adelaide.edu.au/policies/3303/) before the deadline.

 Grades for your performance in this course will be awarded in accordance with the following scheme: